SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Strg/Meta (Mac) + A now selects all elements except lines
 - Added: Copied elements can now be inserted at the current pointer position
 - Added: Holding down the Shift key enables 2 modes: 1. moving elements with the keyboard, 10 steps per key press are possible | 2. moving elements with the mouse, the element snaps in the next grid
+- Added: The live view and workspace now have toast messages on the top right corner to inform the user.
+For better usage, the user is also informed with tips which can be deactivated
+- Added: Datasources will not be deleted directly - they will be marked for deletion and will be deleted once the workspace is saved.
+Before, the user is able to restore them
+- Added: A workspace tour shows the user how to use the basic functions
 - Added: Password protection for workspace.
 Password can be set inside the adapter-settings!
 - Added: An URL parameter "lang=en" can now be attached to the URL, to display the live view and configuration workspace in the defined language
 - Added: UI optimizations